MicrosoftDocs/quantum-docs/articles/how-to-python-qdk-local.md

 ### Jupyter Notebooks

 A Jupyter Notebook is a document that contains both rich text and code and can run in your browser, and can run Q# and Python code in Azure Quantum.
-Notebooks can also be created directly in the Azure Quantum portal, and offer features such as preloaded connection information and standard Q# libraries.
+Notebooks can also be created directly in the Azure Quantum portal, which has the `qsharp` Python package preinstalled and offers features such as sample notebooks and preloaded connection information.

+#### Types of quantum notebooks

+Installing the QDK extends the Juptyer Notebooks' Python kernel, **ipykernel**, with the `qsharp` Python package, and also adds the **IQ#** kernel, which allows you to create standalone Q# notebooks.
+You select the kernel type when you create a new notebook.

+- *Python and Q# notebook*: Write your program in Python, importing Q# operations and functions from a separate Q# file.
+You can also use the [*%%qsharp* magic command](#the-qsharp-magic-command) to write Q# code directly in a notebook cell.
+- *Q# standalone notebook*: Write Q# code directly in your notebook and make use of Azure Quantum-specific magic commands installed with the QDK.

+This article describes processes and procedures used with Python and Q# notebooks only.

 For more information on using Jupyter Notebooks in the Azure Quantum portal, see [Get started with Q# and an Azure Quantum notebook](xref:microsoft.quantum.get-started.notebooks).